coderaiser/putout/packages/plugin-nodejs/README.md

 await readFile('hello.txt', 'utf8');
 ```

-When you want ot skip some declaration use `dismiss`:
+When you want to skip some declaration use `dismiss`:

 ```json
 {